DocumaticAI/Hackathon/src/README.md

 ## Installation

-TBC...
+To install the application, you'll need to install the [application](application/main) directory. mainly the "main" folder.

+and to launch the application all you need to do is launch the **"main.exe"** file.

 ## Features

 Everything is pretty self-explanatory when it comes to this app.

 * You can import an existing file into the app.
+(Only .txt supported)
-* You can create files to edit with custom extensions. (.txt) being the default, within the app.
+* You can create files within the app. (creates ".txt" files)
 * You can delete multiple files at once. making it simple to organize your files.
 * there is a small text editor that you can use to edit the files.
 * there is a password system inplace to protect your files.
-***
-<h2> Incoming features </h2>

 * You can rename files.
-* You can copy files.

 ## Pull requests